senimanjs/seniman/README.md

 ### TypeScript support?
-Some early users are using TypeScript to build with Seniman -- official support's coming soon!
+Some early users are using TypeScript to build with Seniman -- official coming soon!